the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab3_fortune/_index.md

 ---

-### Error Handeling
+### Error Handling

-Each endpoint works, but there is currently NO error handeling.
+Each endpoint works, but there is currently NO error handling.

-💻 **Systemtically test each endpoint and add in the necessary error JSON messages.** The best way to systematically test, is to try to break it!
+💻 **Systematically test each endpoint and add in the necessary error JSON messages.** The best way to systematically test, is to try to break it!
 > Be sure to provide error messages that provide relevant information to the user.

-{{< code-action >}} **When are you confident your endpoints are perfect, runserver outside of `--debug` mode.**
+{{< code-action >}} **When are you confident your endpoints are perfect, run the server outside of `--debug` mode.**
 ```shell
 banjo
 ```

 💻 **Test the server at the `/api` route:**  [127.0.0.1:5000/api](127.0.0.1:5000/api)

-☑️ **Successful error should recieve zero HTTP 500 errors.** If you recieve a 500 error, you have not properply handled all the potential errors.
+☑️ **Successful error should recieve zero HTTP 500 errors.** If you recieve a 500 error, you have not properly handled all the potential errors.

 ---